 - Blocking Illegal Activities: When the ISP recognizes any internet traffic as illegal, like downloading or sharing copyrighted content or any activity violating their service terms, they throttle the connection.

-- Enforce Data Caps: ISPs also limit the high-speed data you can use each month.
+- Enforce Data Caps: ISPs also limit the monthly high-speed data you can use.
 When your monthly data limit is near or if you notice slow connection speed toward the end of the month, it means you are over your data caps.

 - Paid Prioritization: The service providers also throttle the bandwidth while you use specific websites or services like Netflix or Prime Video.
 They do so to push the customers to use the affiliated service or force the company to pay more for faster speeds.

 - Net Neutrality: With the repeal of net neutrality, ISPs are no longer required to treat all internet traffic equally and monitor users’ online activities.
 If they notice anything against their policy, they start throttling the connection.

 - Network Congestion: To decongest the network during peak hours when the network becomes overcrowded with people, the ISP intentionally throttles your connection.

 - Excessive Bandwidth Usage: ISPs also throttle the internet when they see you engaging in activities that take up much bandwidth, like excessive streaming, gaming, and downloading large files or torrents.
 The ISPs to optimize the network traffic restrict your bandwidth even if you’ve paid for a high bandwidth plan.